enoklearn/engineering/modules/architecture.md

 <details open>
    <summary><b>Assembling a Tech Stack</b></summary><br/>

-   With this topic, you’ll learn how to put together a tech stack that balances the needs of an application and the team building it.
+   With this topic, you'll learn how to put together a tech stack that balances the needs of an application and the team building it.

    #### Learning Outcomes
-   * Explain some considerations you’ll need to make when putting a tech stack together
+   * Explain some considerations you'll need to make when putting a tech stack together
    * Theorize how you might recommend a tech stack to a team when starting a project

    #### Resources